What Is the Pollination Process of a Bee?

 Bees are often drawn to open or flat flowers, with lots of nectar and pollen.
 The scent and color of the flowers also play a huge role when the bee is foraging.
 Flowers have adapted to bees’ preferences over time.

 Bumblebees can actually sense the electric fields that surround flowers.
 They have also learned to distinguish between different fields of flowers.
 Bumblebees use this electrical signal to know whether a flower has recently been visited.

 Pollination is an essential part of our ecosystem, it’s something we all benefit from.
 Bees create important food sources from pollen, which they store in their hive.
-Pollination is what enables plants to create fruits, vegetables, and crops which we benefit from.
+Pollination is what enables plants to create fruits, vegetables, and crops from which we benefit.